What is Balance Sheet Ratio Analysis?

 Debt to Asset Ratio

-Debt to Asset is used to analyze what portion of assets of the firm are funded by debt.
-A high number indicates high financial leverage
+Debt to Asset is used to analyze what portion of the firm's assets are funded by debt.
+A high number indicates high financial leverage.

 #4 – Profitability Ratios

-These balance sheet ratios measure of the overall profiability of the business.
-Following are the types of Profitability Ratios.
+These ratios are important balance sheet ratios measure the overall profitability of the business.
+The following are the types of Profitability Ratios.

 Return on Asset

-Return on Asset measures the efficiency with which total assets of the company are able to generate a net profit.
-High ratio value indicates efficient utilization of company’s assets.
+Return on assets measures the efficiency with which the company's total assets can generate a net profit.
+A high ratio value indicates the efficient utilization of the company's assets.

 Return on Equity